PhilboBaggins/assorted-pcbs/Breadboard adapter for 6.35mm audio jack/README.md

 ## TODO

 * [ ] Consider expanding board to 5 pins on either side and allowing any of the Switchcraft 110x series of connectors to be used.
+* [ ] Shrink board so it leaves more breadboard holes available

 ## Licence